Folk high school: Features

 Especially in non-German speaking countries, the folk high schools may be boarding schools or may mainly offer courses for adults age 18–30.

 Europe

-In addition to the Nordic countries and Germany there are also folk high schools in Switzerland, Austria, and France.
+In addition to the Nordic countries and Germany there are also folk high schools in Switzerland, Austria, Poland, and France.
+The Association for Community Colleges (ACC) advocated for European transnational Folk High Schools.

 Denmark

 The first folk high school was founded in Rødding, Denmark, in 1844.
 It began on the initiative of Christen Kold, who was a follower of Grundtvig.
 The school was inspired by the need to educate those not fortunate enough to have an education and the poor, or peasantry, who could not spare the time or the money to attend a university.
 Among the other old folk high schools in Denmark are Testrup Folk High School (founded 1866), Askov Højskole (founded 1865) and Ry Højskole (founded 1892) in Jutland; Vallekilde Folk High School in Zealand (founded 1865), and Rødkilde Højskole on Møn (founded 1866).
 The International People's College in Helsingør is unique among the Danish folk high schools in that it is the most international one in Denmark, with classes taught in English and teachers and students from countries all around the world attending.

 There are around 70 folk high schools in Denmark.
 The principal subjects of instruction vary from the creative arts such as music, arts, design, writing, to intellectual courses such as religion, philosophy, literature and psychology.
 Some schools even have courses that specialize in sports.
 Tuition varies, but is typically around 1300 Danish kroner per week, including board and lodging.

 In recent history, globalization has exercised an increasingly important influence on Danish schools.
 Many courses are open to foreigners as well as Danes, and many courses include travelling or voluntary stays in other countries as part of the curriculum.